- What Is Malaria?

 - Immuno-Suppression: Your body undergoes many hormonal changes during pregnancy which impact the immune system in a big way.
-Your body produces the immunosuppressive hormone called cortisol which reduces immunity.
-When cortisol levels rise, the resistance to malaria also decreases and this can lead to many complications like cerebral malaria, pulmonary oedema, hypoglycaemia and hyperpyrexia.
+Your body produces the immunosuppressive hormone called cortisol, which reduces immunity.
+When cortisol levels rise, the resistance to malaria also decreases, and it can lead to many complications like cerebral malaria, pulmonary oedema, hypoglycaemia and hyperpyrexia.

 - Acute Pulmonary Oedema: Known as the severest form of anaemia, it occurs during the second or third trimester.
 The falciparum infection causes fluid leakage into the lungs, a condition created by the formation of a membrane in the alveoli.